mihirp1998/VADER/readme.md

 ### 🔧 Training
+Please run `accelerate config` as the first step to configure accelerator settings.
+If you are not familiar with the accelerator configuration, you can refer to VADER-Open-Sora [documentation](documentation/VADER-Open-Sora.md).

 Assuming you are in the `VADER/` directory, you are able to train the model using the following commands:

 ```bash
 cd VADER-Open-Sora
 sh scripts/run_text2video_train.sh
 ```
+- Our experiments are conducted on PyTorch 2.3.0 and CUDA 12.1 while using 4 A6000s (48GB RAM).
+It should also work with recent PyTorch and CUDA versions.
+A GPU with 48GBs of VRAM is required for fine-tuning model when use `bf16` mixed precision as `resolution` is set as `360p` and `num_frames` is set as `2s`.
 - `VADER/VADER-Open-Sora/scripts/train_t2v_lora.py` is a script for fine-tuning the Open-Sora 1.2 using VADER via LoRA.
     - The arguments are the same as the inference process above.
 - `VADER/VADER-Open-Sora/configs/opensora-v1-2/vader/vader_train.py` is the configuration file for training.
 You can modify the configuration file to change the training settings.